GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 ### 1.4.4 Explain and use “Stereotype” Annotations

 The most important stereotype annotations are Stereotype annotations are @Component, @Controller, @RestController, @Service, @Repository and @Configuration.
 They all indicate that the annotated class is a bean.

+You can use these and other annotations as meta annotations to create your own custom stereotype annotation.

 ## Objective 1.5 Spring Bean Lifecycle